 |

-The HTML to PDF converter client library for Azure is also available as a
+EVO PDF Client library for .NET is also available as a

-NuGet package that can referenced directly from your Visual Studio project.
+NuGet package that can be referenced directly in your Visual Studio Azure projects both for .NET Core and for .NET Framework.

 |